cmeiklejohn/cmeiklejohn.github.io/_posts/2022-03-19-understanding-faults.markdown

 3. **Resilience Patterns.**
 Did the presenter talk about a pattern (*e.g.,* circuit breaker, etc.) that they used to improve resilience of their application?
 4. **Application Structure.**
 Did the presenter talk about an architectural pattern in a microservice application?

-From here, I further refined sub-category of *resilience bugs* using the constant comparative method:
+From here, I further refined the sub-category of resilience bugs, based on the first analysis:

 1. Bug in application code.
 2. Bug in cloud service misconfiguration.
 3. Bug could have been identified using a mock, if written.
 4. Bug occurred in infrastructure, but was triggered by bug in the application.

-From here, I created another sub-category of resilience bugs using the constant comparative method, keeping in mind that individual items can belong to multiple categories:
+I also created another sub-category of resilience bugs, based on the first analysis:

 1. Bugs that could have been identified using traditional testing techniques involving mocks.
 2. Bugs that could *not* have been identified using traditional testing techniques involving mocks.

-Then, I created a sub-category of experiments using the constant comparative method, keeping in mind that individual items can belong to multiple categories:
+Then, I created a sub-category of experiments, based on the first analysis.
+Reader should keep in mind that items from each presentation can belong to one or more categories in a multiple-inheritance style of analysis:

 1. Experiments that revealed bugs that could have been identified using traditional techniques involving mocks.
 2. Experiments that revealed bugs that could *not* have been identified using traditional techniques involving mocks.

-From here, selective coding was used to understand the relationship between, and develop a theory of, the classes of resilience bugs that companies experience and the techniques that are required to identify them.
+From here, I tried to understand the relationship between the coded concepts and develop a theory about what testing methods need to be used where in order to identify different classes of resilience bugs.

+For the reader who is well versed in research methods, this analysis is similar to using the constant comparative method from grounded theory when performing open, axial, and selective coding.

-## Theory
+## The Preliminary Theory

-In general, many bugs that are identified using chaos engineering — a technique that was popularized by Netflix to test their service where faults are introduced in the live, production environment on real customers and the application’s behavior under fault is observed — could be identified earlier using more traditional unit, integration, and functional tests in a local, development environment.
+In general, many bugs that occur in software and are are identified using chaos engineering — a technique that was popularized by Netflix to test their service where faults are introduced in the live, production environment on real customers and the application’s behavior under fault is observed — could have been identified earlier using more traditional unit, integration, and functional tests in a local, development environment.
+However, this would require more effort on the part of the individual developer, as they are required to: identify the faults that can occur at that location, write mocks to simulate those faults, and then write the required tests with assertions.
+This insight served as the basis of my [Service-level Fault Injection Testing](https://www.youtube.com/watch?v=pyYh-vNspAI) technique, which combines static analysis, test generation, and functional testing.

 As a specific example, Expedia tested a simple fallback pattern where, when one dependent service is unavailable and returns an error, another service is contacted instead afterwards.
 There is no need to run this experiment in production by terminating servers in production: a simple test that mocks the response of the dependent service and returns a failure is sufficient.
 However, more complicated, and more interesting, examples exist.